 - b.
-Update the server name for each DCP using item 6 in the OpenVault DCP Configuration menu: - 2 Manage DCPs for locally attached Drives6 Change Server Used by DCPsa Change server for all DCPs. - c.
-Update the server name for each LCP using item 8 in the OpenVault DCP Configuration menu: - 1 Manage LCPs for locally attached Libraries - 8 Change Server Used by LCPs - a Change server for all LCPs. - d.
-Exit ov_admin.
+Update the server name for each DCP using item 6 in the OpenVault DCP Configuration menu: - 2 Manage DCPs for locally attached Drives 6 Change Server Used by DCPs a Change server for all DCPs. - c.
+In the rare case that the parallel data-mover node has LCPs for something other than a COPAN MAID shelf, you must individually update the server used for each LCP by using item 8 in the OpenVault LCP Configuration menu: - 1 Manage LCPs for locally attached Libraries8 Change Server Used by LCPs d.

-e.
 Restart the OpenVault client components (DCPs and any LCPs) to connect to the OpenVault server using the virtual server name: